 If you’re a qualified reservist, you can take distributions without owing the 10% penalty.
 This goes for a military reservist or National Guard member called to active duty for at least 180 days after September 11, 2001.

-You can use up to $10,000 from your traditional IRA toward the purchase of your first home, and if you’re purchasing with a spouse, that goes for each of you.
-The IRS defined first-time homebuyers as someone who hasn’t owned a principal residence in the last two years.
-You can also withdraw money to help with a first home purchase for you or your spouse’s child, grandchild, or parent.
+While you can’t take out IRA loans, you can use up to $10,000 from your traditional IRA toward the purchase of your first home — and if you’re purchasing with a spouse, that goes for each of you.
+The IRS defines first-time homebuyers as someone who hasn’t owned a principal residence in the last two years.
+You can also withdraw money to help with a first home purchase for a child or your spouse’s child, grandchild, or parent.

 In order to qualify for the penalty-free withdrawals, you’ll need to use the money within 120 days of the distribution.